truecharts/website/docs/about/sponsor.md

 ## Sponsorship

-As a project we try to maintain strict independence and financial ethics, this means we actively disclose if we recieve any funds for any kind of promotion or attention.
+As a project we try to maintain strict independence and financial ethics, this means we actively disclose if we receive any funds for any kind of promotion or attention.

 However: We are always open to promoting great projects and those projects are free to donate to us as a "thank you", regardless of donations/contributions.